 Students from each of the three majors may select courses enabling them to apply for entry into a 12-month post-degree dietetic internship approved by the Dieticians of Canada.
-Students must consult an academic advisor during their second year to develop a program of study to obtain eligibility for approved General, Clinical, Administrative, and Community Nutrition Internships.
-Students may also apply for the departments'

-Coordinated Dietetics Program (CDP), an alternative to the traditional 12-month dietetic internship.
+Students must consult an academic advisor during their second year to develop a program of study to obtain eligibility for an approved Dietetic Internship.
+Students may also apply for the department's Coordinated Dietetics Program (CDP), an alternative to the traditional 12-month dietetic internship.
 In the CDP, academic terms alternate with internship terms in cooperation with health care facilities throughout Alberta; a degree and internship can normally be completed in 4.5 years and the individual is eligible for membership in the Dieticians of Canada.
 Applications to the CDP are accepted during the second academic year.
+Students should be aware that under the Alberta Protection of Persons in Care Act, they can be required to satisfy a criminal records check before being allowed to participate in an internship program.